by Dr. Irv Bromberg, University of Toronto, Canada

 Although these simple yerm patterns exist in lunar month sequences based on the mean lunation interval, sequences of actual astronomical lunar month lengths are not so simple, because typically several longer lunations occur consecutively near Earth’s orbital perihelion (not always long enough to be considered a 30-day month), and several shorter lunations occur consecutively near aphelion (not always short enough to be considered a 29-day month), as discussed and charted above.

-The simplest way to generate a 25920-month sequence having a mean month exactly equal to the traditional molad interval is by executing a loop 25920 times, where the full or deficient status of any month in the sequence is given by:
+The simplest way to generate a 25920-month sequence having a mean month exactly equal to the traditional molad interval is by executing a loop for 25920 iterations, where the full or deficient status of any month in the sequence is given by:

 Although the generated sequence has the correct mean month, its sequence of month lengths is not the same as the traditional molad because the traditional molad epoch didn’t start at moment zero on day zero of month zero.
 If we define the molad day as the day upon which the traditional molad moment lands after including the +1/4 day offset due to Gauss (thereby including the molad zakein rule), and if we take the length of the month as the difference from one molad day to the next, then the month length status of any month in the molad sequence is given by: